-There a number of ways that you can source new publishers to work with – we’ve listed a few of these options below:
+There are a number of ways that you can source new publishers to work with.
+We’ve listed a few of these options below:

 The most obvious method would be searching online: simply googling mobile games publishers locally and internationally, you will be able to come across a number of different companies and create a shortlist of the ones matching your genre.

 Diving further into research, you can look at the top performing apps over the past few months and take note of which studios are publishing the games that match your game’s genre best.

 Look up what local game conferences are being held in your area to potentially attend.
 Not only will it allow you to meet potential publishers in the flesh, but it will allow you to feel out their authenticity face to face.
 Once you think you’ve found a publisher you’d like to approach, reach out to them on their advertised contact method and request a consultation.
 A good publisher will be more than happy to set aside time for a call to discuss your game and answer any questions you may have.